-a.
-The contractor shall implement TEMPEST countermeasures in compliance with CUSTOMER Directive, TEMPEST Requirements, if electronically processing classified CUSTOMER information.
+(a) The contractor shall implement countermeasures in compliance with Customer Requirements, if electronically processing classified Buyer's customer information.
+Contact contracts or supplier management for additional information.

-b.
-Contract deliverables that process, store, or transmit national security information shall be designed to minimize the possibility of compromising emanations.
+(b) Contract deliverables that process, store, or transmit national security information shall be designed to minimize the possibility of compromising emanations.

-c.
-The Government may, as part of its inspection and acceptance, conduct tests to ensure that equipment or systems delivered under this contract satisfy the security standards specified.
+(c) The Government may, as part of its inspection and acceptance, conduct tests to ensure that equipment or systems delivered under this contract satisfy the security standards specified.
 Notwithstanding the existence of valid accreditations of equipment prior to the award of this contract, the Government may conduct additional tests at the installation site or contractor's facility.

-6. NOTICE OF LITIGATION (AUG 2010)
+CI 204-8 NOTICE OF LITIGATION (AUG 2010).